 Why do I need a power meter for my mountain bike?

 Mountain bike success is a mix of handling and perceived exertion.
-It’s less of a “by the numbers” sport than road cycling, and mountain bikers train on the trails a lot to keep skills sharp.
+It’s less of a “by the numbers” sport than road cycling, and mountain bikers train on the trails a lot to keep their skills sharp.
 Going fast on the trails means being able to lay down a lot of power in short bursts to accelerate out of corners, but also maintain a high output on sustained climbs.